dimmyvi/tigress/draft-art-tigress.md

 ### Provisioning Information Encryption

 Provisioning Information will be stored on the Relay Server encrypted.
-The Secret used to encrypt the Provisioning Information should be given to the Receiver Device via a "Share URL" (a URL link to a mailbox).
+The Secret used to encrypt the Provisioning Information should be given to the Recipient Device via a "Share URL" (a URL link to a mailbox).
 The encrypted payload should be a data structure having the following key-value pairs:

 - "type" (String, Required) - the encryption algorithm and mode used.
 - "data" (String, Required) - Base64 encoded binary value of the encrypted Provisioning Information, aka the ciphertext.